JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 You might want to use the Swagger service skeleton as part of a microservice, a complete nanoservice, a service in a service-oriented-architecture (SOA), or just to provide a RESTful (or stateful) API for a system.
 It's not limited to those things, but that's the target for it.
 It's not going to serve up your UI for you - it's not user facing.

+You may also like to look through the [tests](https://github.com/steve-gray/swagger-service-skeleton/tree/master/tests) in the swagger-service-skeleton repository.

 ## What this is not

 This is not a tutorial or how-to for NodeJS/Javascript, Swagger, API design (RESTful or otherwise), or GitHub.
 This assumes that you have enough knowledge of those to operate in a somewhat competent manner.
 Which is not to say that some pointers or references will not be give, it's just that this it is not the purpose of this tutorial/how-to.